basecamp/trix/README.md

 Trix is written in [CoffeeScript](https://github.com/jashkenas/coffee-script) and compiled to JavaScript with [Blade](https://github.com/javan/blade).

-To build Trix from source, you will need a recent version of Ruby.
+To build Trix from source, you will need a recent version of Ruby, as well npm.
 From inside a checkout of the Trix Git repository, issue the following commands to build the distributable files in `dist/`:

 ```
+$ npm install
 $ gem install bundler
 $ bundle install
 $ bin/blade build